protagonist-dominated (play's main character most important for plot)

 This is one of the most significant structural aspects of the radio play, especially the popular play in BBC R4's broadcasting slot in the afternoon.The protagonist directs most of the traffic in the play, so to speak.
 Scenes are structured where the interest and sympathy is loaded to the protagonist, and the dialogue is through his or her point of view.

-It is significant if the protagonist is not sympathetic and this is rare.
-If this occurs, it is likely to be for genre reasons (a villain in a thriller) or an experimental play on BBC Radio 3.
+Rarely, the protagonist is not sympathetic.
+It is likely to be for genre reasons (a villain in a thriller) or an experimental play on BBC Radio 3.

 The reason for this preference (a sympathetic protagonist) is in the medium, radio.
 A radio play needs to be 'centered' more than a play in any other medium, for the reason that it lacks the 'presence' of any of its characters.
 The strong protagonist draws the listeners on through the narrative and attracts their interest through their sympathetic identification with him or her, and with his or her situation.